charneykaye/trello-to-pivotal/README.md

-# trello-json-to-csv
+# Trello to Pivotal

-Parse a Trello board output as JSON, and export a CSV
+Migrate a project from Trello (JSON export) to Pivotal Tracker (CSV import)